20 families traveling 2.5 months together to Colombia and Ecuador in an experiment in community and using the world as our classroom

 Each family covers their own personal costs.
 This keeps things flexible for each family to decide how they want to travel.

 By structuring it this way, we ensure a fair, transparent system that balances personal responsibility with community-driven contributions.
-Click on the below boxes to read more about the details.
+If you want to understand each of these better, click the below boxes for an in-depth description.
+We also made a budget planner, so you can calculate the total cost of your trip.

 Sign up fee